 So whether you are the parent of a Spanish child, his children, partner or spouse, or even his legal guardian or caregiver, keep reading.
 Below we will explore all the assumptions and requirements in detail that you will have to fulfill to successfully obtain this arraigo.

 The arraigo familiar is one of the three residence authorizations inside the group of those conceded due to exceptional circumstances.
-The other two paths we find inside that group are the arraigo social and the arraigo laboral.
+The other two paths we find inside that group are the arraigo social, the arraigo laboral and the study arraigo.

-In this case, we are talking about an authorization that allows you to live and work (both employed and self-employed) in Spain for a whole year.
+In this case, in general, we are talking about an authorization that allows you to live and work (both employed and self-employed) in Spain for 5 years.

 Let’s now move to the most crucial question here: who can actually benefit from the arraigo familiar procedure?

 - The father or mother of a Spanish child (born in Spain) who is less than 18 years old.
 In this group, parents of children who are from the European Union would also be eligible for arraigo.
-That means that no matter if you are the parent of a Spanish, Italian or French kid, you can get your arraigo familiar in Spain.
+That means that no matter if you are the parent of a Spanish, Italian, or French kid, you can get your arraigo familiar in Spain.
 That is why many foreigners decide to have their children in Spain so that they can get residency afterwards thanks to their children obtaining nationality by mere presumption.
 In case the parents are under 65 years of age, they must prove that they economically depend on the Spanish citizen.